Tax Deductions for Employer Provided Truck and Car Expenses

 A guide about vehicle expenses that are tax deductible from an employee’s personal tax return for employer-provided cars and trucks.

-Many employers provide their employee’s with cars or trucks to do their job.
-However, not all employer provided vehicle expenses are covered by the employer.
+Many employers provide their employees with cars or trucks to do their job.
+However, not all employer-provided vehicle expenses are covered by the employer.
 Further, often times the employee is compensated for the lease of the car in their paycheck.
-Therefore, while the employee is not actually paying for the car, they are managing the vehicle payments and employer provided vehicle expenses.
-With that said, how does an employee know what they can
+Therefore, while the employee is not actually paying for the car, they are managing the vehicle payments and employer-provided vehicle expenses.
+With that said, how does an employee know what they can employer-provided vehicle expenses they can deduct from their personal income taxes and what expenses are not deductible.

 How much can an employee deduct?